yurig93b/final-space/ui/README.md

 We set the scale (value between 0 to 1) to be 1 divide by the (rocket.altitude/1000)

-And then we bound it to our limits, that means if the rocket is far away the minimum scale will be 0.1.
+And then we bound it to our limits, that means if the rocket is far away the scale will be 0.1.

 And if the rocket is very close to the moon then we set the scale to be 1.